homenet

 Description

 The K7S5A/Duron 1400/1GB core served as an Internet Workstation at my parents house between 2003 and 2009.
-Their machine has been upgraded with a new PSU, a spare 300GB Western Digital SATA disk, a donated Asrock S939Dual-SATA2 motherboard and the AMD Athlon 64 X2 3800+ and 2GB RAM modules from Tydirium.
-The existing case, floppy and DVD/CDRW drive were kept.
+Their machine has been upgraded with a new PSU, a spare 300GB Western Digital SATA disk, a donated Asrock 939Dual-SATA2 motherboard and the AMD Athlon 64 X2 3800+ and 2GB RAM modules from tydirium II.
+The existing case, floppy and DVD/CDRW drive were kept (See colossus III).

 The old core has been rebuilt as an experimental machine from spare and eBay'd components in September 2009.